peteroupc/peteroupc.github.io/randomfunc.md

 This section describes randomization methods that use random real numbers, not just random integers.
 These include random rational numbers, fixed-point numbers, and floating-point numbers.

-However, whenever possible, **applications should work with random integers**, rather than other random real numbers.
+But whenever possible, **applications should work with random integers**, rather than other random real numbers.
 This is because:

 - No computer can choose from among all real numbers between two others, since there are infinitely many of them.
 - Working with integers is more portable and numerically stable than working with other real numbers, especially floating-point numbers.<sup>[**(56)**](#Note56)</sup>